Introduction

 • standalone :

-Each tool should cover a unique but complete set of capabilities and/or data.
+Each tool should provide a unique but complete set of capabilities and/or data.
 This will ensure that when the AI Agent uses a given tool it will have all it needs to perform the corresponding task completely.

 • distinct and easy to trigger :